Home

 Sample Collection

 When my alleged father and I were compared, the lab tested our blood.
 Today, most companies collect DNA samples by rubbing what they call a “buccal” swab inside your cheek.
 It’s simple and painless.
 If a court is involved, paternity test DNA samples will have to be collected at a DNA testing center.
-If not, you can use a home paternity test and mail in the samples.
+If not, you can use a home DNA test and mail in the samples.

 Lab Tests and Reports